 Quora is a Q&A platform that covers a wide range of topics, including customer support.
 You can simply browse the questions and ask your own whenever you’re looking for specific answers.
 As a result, it can become a real knowledge mine for all sorts of subjects.

 Learning from industry leaders and networking with customer support professionals are just a couple of the methods to get better at customer service.
 Don’t forget to test all these insights in practice – after all, the first-hand experience is what can really take your knowledge & skills to the next level.
+You can even read some of the industry leaders’ short catch phrases to get inspired.

 Once you’re at it, you might want to leverage customer support tools to ease your efforts.
 Try LiveAgent and get better at offering outstanding, omnichannel support in an instant.